VPN for BYOD: Secure Personal Devices

 When an employee connects to the VPN, several layers of protection activate immediately:

-• DNS queries are filtered — Known malicious domains, phishing sites, and command-and-control servers are blocked before they can load, protecting the device at the network level.
+• DNS queries are filtered — Ads, known malicious domains, phishing sites, and command-and-control servers are blocked before they can load, protecting the device at the network level.

 • Web traffic is scanned — Anti-malware scanning catches threats that device-level security might miss, adding a network-layer defense.